Hellmuth Pfeifer: Invasion of the Soviet Union

 From the beginning of the summer of 1941, he led his regiment in the Operation Barbarossa in the attack on Central Russia.
 On 1 October 1941, he was promoted to colonel (Oberst); his seniority was set on 1 June 1941.
 He distinguished himself during the German advance, for which he was awarded the Knight's Cross of the Iron Cross on 26 November 1941.
-Pfeifer remained in command when his regiment was renamed Grenadier-Regiment 185 in October 1942.
+Pfeifer remained in command when his regiment was renamed Grenadier-Regiment 185 in October 1942 and moved to the reserve list on 20 November.

 On 31 October 1942 he was awarded the German Cross in Gold in the Battles of Rzhev.
 On 18 November 1942, he was seriously wounded.
 After his recovery, he took part in the 5th or 6th divisional leader course in Berlin in July 1943.
 On 1 September 1943, he was promoted to major general (Generalmajor).
 As such, he was appointed commander of the 65th Infantry Division in Italy on 1 December 1943.